Brandon Ingram Player Props: Pelicans vs. Clippers

-The New Orleans Pelicans, Brandon Ingram included, hit the court versus the Los Angeles Clippers on Saturday at 10:30 PM ET.
+Brandon Ingram and his New Orleans Pelicans teammates will face the Los Angeles Clippers on Saturday at 8:30 PM ET.

-Let's break down Ingram's prop bets, and some stats and trends to help you select good wagers.
+In this article, we look at Ingram's available prop bets, providing stats to help you figure out the best wagers to make.

 Brandon Ingram Prop Bets vs. the Clippers